-But until the laws began to change, South Florida was considered by many to have a "laid back" attitude regarding the fraudulent obtaining of prescriptions.
+But until the laws began to change, Miami-Dade County was considered by many to have a "laid back" attitude regarding the fraudulent obtaining of prescriptions.

 I couldn't disagree more.
 Florida has some of the toughest drug trafficking laws in the country, including a 25-year mandatory minimum prison term for anybody charged with trafficking in 28 grams or more of oxycodone (OxyContin).